mxrguspxrt/TenMillionObjects/README.md

   Python2 used 3802MB and ran 22 seconds.
 ```

-I totally recommend to take a look at https://crystal-lang.org
+I do recommend to take a look at https://crystal-lang.org

 # Contributing